Frizbeeco/Frizbee/documentation.md

     ?>

-If you have any further questions, shoot an email our way at servers@frizbee.co.
+If you have created these two files on your server or have any further questions, shoot an email our way at servers@frizbee.co.
+Our bot will handle the rest automatically.